 Using the Heel command, you should use a good quality treat to entice and keep your Frenchie nearby.
 You can give your dog the treat whenever he wants to go astray.

 Do not use a retractable lead:

 These leads are not suitable when trying to have control over your dog.
 This lead is dangerous for both humans and dogs.
 When walking your dog, your primary goal is to keep your dog as close as possible to your heels.
 So you do not need a lead that stretches ten or twenty meters.
 Using a strong leader is a good idea, particularly for strong and pulling French Bulldogs.

 Anticipate their excitement:

 If you see another dog or person approaching your direction and you know that your dog will react violently with enthusiasm to the situation, try to distract his attention with a treat and get his focus before things get out of control.
 This requires that you put your eyes on your dog at all times to make sure you spot things before your dog does.

-Lastly, you should always walk in front of your Frenchie to allow your dog to see you as the pack leader.
+Lastly, you should always walk before your Frenchie to allow your dog to see you as the pack leader.
 Otherwise, if your dog controls you during the walk, he is the pack leader.
 You should be the first to be out the door and the first one to be in.
 Your Frenchie should always be at your side or behind you during the walk.

 Are French Bulldogs Good For Hiking?
 A Few Good Tips.
 (Opens in a new browser tab)